 The carrying amount of the liability is then further revised for any costs or fees incurred.
 The effective interest rate is also revised accordingly, so the costs are amortised over the remaining term of the modified liability.

 As noted earlier, IFRS 9 clarifies the requirement to recognise an immediate gain or loss on non-substantial modifications.
 The treatment required under the previous accounting standard, IAS 39 Financial Instruments: Recognition and Measurement was ambiguous and typically, entities did not recognise an immediate gain or loss.
 Instead, directly attributable transaction costs and revisions to future contractual cash flows were considered in the calculation of a revised effective interest rate.
 The effects of the modification were therefore spread over the remaining term of the financial liability.
 As a result of this clarification, some entities may find themselves having to account for contract modifications differently than compared to the past.

-As a result of the COVID-19 pandemic, the company negotiates a modification of the terms its loan on 31 December 2020 and the modification results in the waiver of the interest payment due on the same date.
+The company negotiates a modification of the terms its loan on 31 December 2022 and the modification results in the waiver of the interest payment due on the same date.
 All other contractual cash flows remain payable.
 Fees of £100,000 were paid to in respect of this negotiation.

 5.59% x £9,795,025 = £547,542

 giving rise to a carrying value of £10,342,567 (£9,795,025 + £547,542) immediately prior to the 31 December 2022 year-end.
 Prior to the year-end, it would then be necessary to determine whether the modification that occurs on 31 December 2022 constitutes a substantial or non-substantial modification.

 The present value, discounted using the original effective interest rate of 5.59%, of the remaining contractual cash flows of the original liability and the modified contractual cash flows including modification fees would be calculated as follows: